akhil0001/RevealFx/README.md

 A lightweight animation plugin based on animejs for revealing effects animation with simple API that works in almost every major browser.
  It works with the text, images or any UI element.

-## Why?
-This is inspired from Mary Lou's Block Reveal Animation Tutorial.
-As part of a design for my portfolio website, I have used this effect for user's focus.
-This plugin draws major logic from the article but provides a lean and self descriptive API which can be used to create sleak and superb block animation.
-I hope you will find this library useful

 ## Installation
 - npm